WASH Cluster Co-Coordinator

 - Work with governmental/local authorities and WASH partners to ensure application of consistent technical guidelines and standards.

-- As soon as appropriate, initiate preparatory work for the recovery phase and the handover of technical competencies to the early recovery cluster and national authorities.
+- Facilitate preparatory work for the recovery phase and the handover of technical competencies to the early recovery cluster and national authorities.

 - Providing the necessary expertise to ensure that WASH operations are well devised at all stages of a response; assessments, design, developing strategies, indicators, standards, and field response monitoring, in order to have the most quality and immediate impact.